muhammad-akbrrr/runarion-app/README.md

 The project uses Docker for development to ensure consistency across environments.

-Before we proceed with running any entry scripts, we must make sure we have nvidia runtime configured in our docker engine:
+Before we proceed with running any entry scripts, we must make sure we have the NVIDIA runtime is configured in our Docker engine:

 **Linux:**